-Admissions Requirements - All Programs
+I. Basic Admission Requirements - All Programs

-In addition to program-specific admissions criteria, individuals applying to one of our graduate programs must satisfy the following admissions requirements:
+Individuals applying to one of our graduate programs must satisfy the following basic admission requirements:

-Bachelor's degree from an accredited college or university (Master's degree for Doctor of Nursing Practice Post-Master's Program and Reading Specialist Licensure Program applicants)
+Bachelor's degree from an accredited college or university (Master's degree for Post- Masters Doctor of Nursing Practice and Certificate of Advanced Study in Reading applicants)

-As part of the application process, applicants should submit the following (some exceptions, by program, are detailed below):
+As part of the application process, applicants must submit the following (some exceptions, by program, are detailed below):

-- Completed application with application fee

-- A personal essay

-- A current CV or resume

-- Three letters of recommendation

-- Official transcripts from all colleges or universities attended (even if no degree was awarded)

-- Official GRE scores taken within the last five years (not required for Certificate of Advanced Study, Accelerated Bachelor of Science in Nursing, and DNP Post-Master's Program)
+- · Completed application with application fee - A personal essay (see programs' application instructions for detailed information) - A current CV or resume - Three letters of recommendation - Official transcripts from all colleges or universities attended (even if no degree was awarded) - Official GRE scores taken within the last five years (not required for Certificate of Advanced Study, DNP for Masters Prepared Nurses, the Post-Baccalaureate Certificate in Medical Imaging, and the Accelerated Bachelor of Science in Nursing)

-International applicants
+International applicants:

-Eligible international applicants who did not receive their undergraduate degree in the United States must have their transcripts evaluated by a US credentialing agency.
-The TOEFL is required for applicants whose native language is not English.
+- Applicants who did not receive their undergraduate degree in the United States must have that degree transcript evaluated by an accredited U.S. credentialing agency.
+Please refer to your specific program application for additional information. - An official result of the TOEFL, taken within the last two years, is required of all applicants whose native language is not English.
+Please refer to your specific program application for additional information.

-Program-Specific Admissions Requirements
+II.
+Program-Specific Admission Requirements

-In addition to the Basic Admissions Requirements listed above, the following are program-specific requirements, including any prerequisites, which must be met:
+In addition to the Basic Admission Requirements listed above, the following are program-specific requirements, including any prerequisites, which must be met: